 • Fit the battery to the ignition block located below the burner tray at the left side (see figure 8).
-The positive terminal (+) is to the bottom as you insert.

-Rotate the control pivot bracket as far as it will go.
+The positive terminal (+) is to the right as you insert.
+Depress the slider as far as it will go.
 This should close the ignition circuit.
 Sparks should be seen tracking from the electrode pin to the thermocouple tip.
 See figure 9.

-• If there are no sparks make the following checks.
+- If there are no sparks make the following checks. - a.

-- a.
 Check condition of battery and that it is correctly fitted. - b.
 Check spark gap between electrode wire and thermocouple tip.
-See figure 10. - c.
-If a & b are satisfactory, check the ignition circuit and components see the servicing section in this manual.
+See figure 10.